135 subscribers

 1. Import/create an Aptos account and deposit APT

-Make sure that the Ledger wallet is connected to the computer you’re using, via either USB or Bluetooth, and that Aptos is selected.
+Make sure that the Ledger wallet is connected to the computer you’re using, via either USB or Bluetooth, that the wallet is unlocked, and that Aptos is selected.
 Choose Connect Hardware Wallet in Pontem Wallet’s account tab.

 You can create and import as many Aptos Ledger accounts as you like.
-Confirm on the device to import each of them.
 You should now be able to see them on the account list in Pontem Wallet.

 1. Swap on Liquidswap